Everything You Need to Know About Vientiane (For Travelers Who Keep Coming Back)

 Q: Are there ride-hailing apps?

 LOCA is Laos's ride-hailing app.
 It works in Vientiane but has fewer drivers than Grab in other SE Asian countries.
-For most trips, a tuk-tuk or bicycle is simpler.
+For most trips, a tuk-tuk or bicycle is the simpler choice.

 Money